 This is a graph map since $N(v) \subseteq N(w)$.
 We have that $f \circ i = \id[G']$.
 It remains to construct a homotopy $H \colon i \circ f \to \id[G]$.
-Set $H \colon G \square I_1 \to G$ to be $H(-,0) = i \circ f$ and $H(-,1) = \id[H]$.
+Set $H \colon G \square I_1 \to G$ to be $H(-,0) = i \circ f$ and $H(-,1) = \id[G]$.
 All we need is that this is a valid graph map, which is true if $H(x,0) \sim H(x,1)$ for all $x \in G_V$.
 If $x \neq v$ this is clearly true since then $H(x,0) = H(x,1)$.
 If $x = v$ we have that $H(v,0) = w \sim v = H(v,1)$.
 Thus, by \cref{thm:homotopy-invariance}, $G$ and $G'$ are homotopy equivalent and have the same homology groups. \end{proof}

-We now look at a few conjectures which would allow for further speedup in computations but are currently out of reach.
-For the experts, we might note that the issues involved in proving them are reminiscent of the suspension problem for graphs, a well-known open problem in the area of discrete homotopy theory.
-We do pursue the connection between these problems further, although seeing which problems formally imply which others would certainly be interesting.
+These are the \emph{dominated} vertices of \cite{barmak-et-al-dominated}, and \cref{TH:htpy_rem_v} is the discrete-homotopy analogue of the reductions underlying edge collapse for flag complexes \cite{boissonnat-siddharth-edge-collapse}.
+The combinatorial condition is identical; only the invariance theorem differs.
+Detecting all such vertices costs a single pass over the vertex set, so the reduction is worth attempting unconditionally; \cref{sec:experiments} reports its effect.

-All of our conjectures revolve around the different cases for a \emph{vertex of degree 2}, that is, a vertex such that $|N(v)| = 3$ ($v$ itself and two other vertices).
+Vertices of degree $2$ admit a finer analysis, which we can carry out completely in degrees $0$ and $1$ and only conjecturally above.
+The obstruction is reminiscent of the suspension problem for graphs, a well-known open problem in discrete homotopy theory; we do not pursue the connection here.
+Throughout, a \emph{vertex of degree $2$} is one with $|N(v)| = 3$, namely $v$ itself and two others.
 Suppose $v$ is of degree 2 and connected to two other distinct vertices $x$ and $y$.
 Define $\textsf{Conn}_{xy}$ to be the minimum length of a path in $G$ to get from $x$ to $y$, without going through the vertex $v$.
 If no such path exists, set $\textsf{Conn}_{xy} = -1$.

 For the remainder of this section, let $G$ be a graph, and $v$ a vertex of degree 2 connected to distinct vertices $x$ and $y$.
 We have a few cases based on what $\textsf{Conn}_{xy}$ is: